-The law on income and deductions as applicable to individuals and the trading stock provisions.
+The law on income and deductions as applicable to individuals.
+The trading stock provisions and tax accounting.

 90.443 Taxation 2

 Prerequisite: 90.442 Taxation 1.

 Considers the way in which the more general concepts dealt with in Taxation 1 are applied in taxation of partnerships, trusts and companies.
 There is an introduction to international tax aspects of income taxation including the various International Tax Agreements.